IntelLabs/matsciml/docs/source/best-practices.rst

 To specify this callback, you must pass subclasses of ``BaseScalingSchedule`` as arguments.
-Each schedule type implements the functional form of a schedule, and currently there are two concrete schedules;
+Each schedule type implements the functional form of a schedule, and currently there are two concrete schedules.

-.. autoclass:: matsciml.lightning.loss_scaling.BaseScalingSchedule
-   :members:
-   :inherited-members:

 Composed together, an example would look like this

 .. code-block: python